Solar Grant Evaluation Criteria

 - Does the proposed project provide additional environmental, social or economic benefits for the community?

 As required by the Solar Grant Agreement, recipients must annually report back to the city regarding their system's operation.
-This is accomplished by completing and submitting a Solar System Performance Reporting Form at the first and subsequent anniversarys of the system's installation for as long as the recipient owns the building.
+This is accomplished by completing and submitting a Solar System Performance Reporting Form at the first and subsequent anniversaries of the system's installation for as long as the recipient owns the building.

 There are two versions of the Solar Grant application - one for homeowners and one for nonprofits.
 Please make sure you use the appropriate version for your situation.